What does the LifeNet program provide?

 - Diagnosis: Asperger or similar autism spectrum profile

-- Co-occurring conditions (e.g. significant mental health issues): will be reviewed on a case-by-case basis
+- Co-occurring conditions (e.g. significant mental health needs): will be reviewed on a case-by-case basis

 - Level of need: adult should be able to live independently with support